-- (a) To be able to re-register for a qualification, a student must meet the readmission requirements and her/his University account for the previous year(s) must have been settled in full. - (b) A student must re-register for the qualification in question if - the thesis or interrelated, publishable manuscripts/published articles have not been submitted in accordance with the dates determined by Senate for assessment; - (ii) the degree cannot be awarded during the next graduation ceremony, for example if corrections have to be made or if bound copies have not been received; - (iii) the assessment has not been finalised, even though the thesis or interrelated, publishable manuscripts/published articles have been submitted in accordance with the dates stipulated by Senate.
-In this instance, no registration fee is payable. - (c) The programme director and/or the academic head of department, in consultation with the promoter and, in the case of a student at the Qwaqwa Campus, the Campus Vice-Principal: Academic of the Qwaqwa Campus, must ascertain whether a student has in fact re-registered before supervision may commence.
+- (a) Students who re-register should do so by the end of March every year.
+No supervision can be provided to a student who did not register by the end of March. - (b) To be able to re-register for a qualification, a student must meet the readmission requirements and her/his University account for the previous year(s) must have been settled in full. - (c) A student must re-register for the qualification in question if - the thesis or interrelated, publishable manuscripts/published articles have not been submitted in accordance with the dates determined by Senate for assessment;

+- the degree cannot be awarded during the next graduation ceremony, for example if corrections have to be made or if bound copies have not been received; - (iii) the thesis or interrelated, publishable manuscripts/published articles have not been submitted in accordance with the dates stipulated by Senate and the qualification cannot be conferred at the first relevant graduation ceremony of the academic year.
+In this instance, the student must re-register and the student will be responsible for all fees charged for the first semester.
+Should a student miss the date for the submission of the thesis or interrelated, publishable manuscripts/published articles (and therefore miss the first relevant graduation ceremony) and the degree is conferred at any other ceremony in the remainder of the academic year, then the student is required to register and is responsible for all fees charged for the first semester.69 - (d) The programme director and/or the academic head of department, after consultation with the promoter and, in the case of a student at the Qwaqwa Campus, the Campus Vice-Principal: Academic of the Qwaqwa Campus, in consultation with the Dean and Registrar, must ascertain whether a student has in fact re-registered before supervision may commence.

-- (a) Notification of the cancellation of a registration must be given in writing. - (b) The date on which the written notification is received is taken to be the date of the cancellation of the registration. - (c) Notification of the cancellation of a module(s) may occur throughout the year, but in order to receive financial credit, specific due dates apply. - (d) Cancellation of a module(s) after due dates could have academic implications for the student.
+- (a) Notification of the cancellation of a registration must be processed through the self-service component of the PeopleSoft Campus Solutions System, or be given in writing. - (b) The date on which the cancellation was submitted through the self-service component of the PeopleSoft Campus Solutions System or the written notification is received, is taken to be the date of the cancellation of the registration. - (c) Notification of the cancellation of a module(s) may occur throughout the year, but in order to receive financial credit, specific due dates apply. - (d) Cancellation of a module(s) after due dates could have academic implications for the student.

-- (a) A student's registration at the University may be cancelled if she/he is found guilty in terms of the rules that obtain with regard to disciplinary action against students. - (b) A student's registration for a specific qualification may also be cancelled if the relevant dean or the Executive Committee of Senate deems such to be in the interests of the University and/or the student, provided that
+- (a) A student's registration at the University may be cancelled if she/he is found guilty in terms of the rules that pertain with regard to disciplinary action against students. - (b) A student's registration for a specific qualification may also be cancelled if the relevant dean deems such to be in the interests of the University and/or the student, provided that - (i) Prior to a final decision being taken, - (aa) the dean of the relevant faculty informs the student in writing of the intention and also of the reasons for doing so;